More and more car manufacturers have begun to take into account the fuel needs of consumers.

-It is not uncommon to find a large number of vehicle models with Continuously Variable Transmissions (CVT) as they provide better gas mileage than automatic transmissions.
-CVTs are a kind of automatic gear transmission that allows your car to seamlessly and continuously change through different gear ratios.
+It is not unusual to find a large number of vehicle models with continuously variable transmissions (CVTs), as these offer better gas mileage than automatic transmissions.
+CVTs are a type of automatic transmission that allows your car to change seamlessly and continuously through different gear ratios.

-You can find CVTs in car models such as Nissan, Subaru, Toyota, and Audi.
+You will find CVTs in car models such as Nissan, Subaru, Toyota and Audi.

-CVTs are also used in power tools such as drill presses and other smaller automobiles such as snowmobiles, and golf carts.
-The low manufacturing cost of CVTs makes them a better alternative to automatic transmissions.
+CVTs are also used in power tools like drills and other smaller vehicles like snowmobiles and golf carts.
+The low manufacturing costs of CVTs make them a better alternative to automatic transmissions.

-What’s the difference between a manual, automatic and continuously variable transmissions?
+What is the difference between a manual, automatic and continuously variable transmission?

-The clutch is what separates the flywheel from the transmission, proper use of the clutch will allow the engine to continue working even if the wheels have come to a complete stop, taking care of the stalling problem.
-Despite this drawback, many people feel that manual cars are still a better option in comparison to automatic cars.
+The clutch separates the flywheel from the transmission.
+If the clutch is used correctly, the engine can continue to operate even when the wheels have come to a complete stop, thus causing the problem of stalling.
+Despite this disadvantage, many people still think that manual cars are a better option than automatic cars.

 Traditional Automatic Transmissions (AT)

-Automatic transmissions shift gears automatically, this allows a driver to either speed up or slows down by merely stepping on the gas or the break respectively.
-Though they are easy to use they are notoriously known for wasting engine power and use more gas than their manual counterparts.
+Automatic transmissions shift gears automatically, allowing the driver to drive either faster or slower simply by accelerating or applying the brake.
+Although they are easy to use, they are known to waste engine power and use more gas than their manual counterparts.

-Vehicles using automatic transmissions have torque converters instead of a clutch which removes the direct connection between the engines and drive axles.
-This eliminates the risk of stalling that stick-shift vehicle owner’s face.
+Vehicles with automatic transmissions have torque converters instead of a clutch, which eliminates the direct connection between the engines and drive axles.
+This eliminates the risk of stalling that manual car drivers face.

 Continuously Variable Transmissions/CVT

-A CVT is a more complex and computerized version of the automatic transmission that provides the driver with the same fuel economy as a manual transmission.
-The CVT, unlike its predecessors, uses belts to continuously adjust the gear ratio making the car run more efficiently.
+A CVT is a more complex and computer-controlled version of the automatic transmission that offers the driver the same fuel economy as a manual transmission.
+Unlike its predecessors, the CVT uses belts to continuously adjust the transmission ratio, making the car run more efficiently.

 How does a CVT work?

-A basic CVT uses two cone-shaped pulleys and a steel belt, a hydraulic cylinder controls the diameter between the two pulleys allowing the steel belt to transmit power between the two pulleys, adjusting the overall gear ratio continuously.
-Its computerized transmission is its biggest perk enabling the engine to maintain an RPM speed at the point that it produces the most power.
+A simple CVT uses two conical pulleys and a steel belt.
+A hydraulic cylinder controls the diameter between the two pulleys so that the steel belt can transmit the power between the two pulleys, continuously adjusting the overall transmission ratio.
+The computer-controlled transmission is its greatest advantage, as it allows the engine to maintain the speed at the point where it generates the most power.

-This increases car efficiency and offers the car owner a 6 percent better gas mileage than an automatic transmission.
+This increases the efficiency of the car and gives the car owner a 6 percent better fuel economy than an automatic transmission.

 Pros of a CVT

-- Compact: A CVT transmission does not have physical gears like automatic and manual transmissions; it uses a belt and pulley system to steadily shift through continuous gear ratios.
-The design makes it light and compact and suitable for smaller bodied vehicles.
+- Compact: A CVT transmission has no physical gears such as automatic and manual transmissions; it uses a belt and pulley system to shift continuously through continuous ratios.
+The design makes it light and compact and suitable for vehicles with smaller bodies.

-- Fuel efficiency: A CVT can recover and store energy which allows it to accelerate faster while conserving engine power.
-The engine does not end up working harder at higher speeds and reduces fuel consumption.
-Much like its manual counterpart, a CVT is light in weight because it has fewer moving parts which also plays a role in reducing the gas an engine consumes.
+- Fuel-Efficient: A CVT transmission can recover and store energy, allowing it to accelerate faster while conserving engine power.
+The engine does not work harder at higher speeds and reduces fuel consumption.
+Similar to its manual counterpart, a CVT is lightweight because it has fewer moving parts, which also helps reduce the engine’s gas consumption.

-- Safer driving: A CVT vehicle allows its driver to concentrate on the road while driving without worrying about properly working the clutch and while manually shifting through gears.
+- Safer: A CVT vehicle allows its driver to concentrate on the road while driving, without having to worry about the correct functioning of the clutch and manual gear changes.

-- It is faster than an automatic transmission.
-Car engines use revolutions per minute (RPM) to operate, CVTs come equipped with more efficient RPMs than automatic transmissions which allows the driver to shift gears without losing speed.
+- Faster: Car engines operate at revolutions per minute (RPMs).
+CVTs are equipped with more efficient speeds than automatic transmissions, allowing the driver to change gears without losing speed.

-- It is smooth and easily adaptable to different road conditions.
-Depending on the carload both manual and automatic transmissions will struggle up a steep hill, a CVT will find and maintain the right RPM speed that produces the most power.
+- Smooth and adaptable to different road conditions: Depending on the vehicle load, both manual and automatic transmissions will struggle up a steep hill, a CVT will find and maintain the right RPM that generates the most power.

-- Unless there is an underlying mechanical problem, a CVT vehicle will rarely stall.
-You can, therefore, drive with the confidence that your car will not unexpectedly stall.
+- Doesn’t stall: Unless there is a mechanical problem, a CVT vehicle will rarely stall.
+You can, therefore, drive with the certainty that your vehicle will not come to an unexpected stop.

 Cons of a CVT

-- It may seem slower than an automatic transmission vehicle.
-A CVT accelerates at a constant speed, and as a result, drivers don’t feel the same jerk, an AT provides when shifting between low to high gears.
-In some instance, drivers go ahead to accelerate more because they do not feel the smooth acceleration.
+- Feels slower: It may seem slower than a vehicle with automatic transmission.
+A CVT accelerates at a constant speed so that the driver does not feel the same jolt that an AT causes when shifting between low and high gears.
+In some cases, drivers accelerate more because they do not feel the smooth acceleration.

-- A CVT is more costly to maintain than a standard transmission vehicle.
-The cost of replacing individual components to a CVT is high.
-Unlike the AT, the CVT does not have a long life span because it uses friction to transmit power accelerating the wear and tear of belts and parts.
-This attribute makes continual repair and maintenance unavoidable.
-Finding a mechanic that has the technical know-how to repair one is difficult which drives up maintenance costs.
+- More expensive: A CVT is more expensive to maintain than a vehicle with a standard gearbox.
+The cost of replacing individual components of a CVT is high.
+Unlike the AT, the CVT does not have a long service life, as it uses friction to transmit power to speed up wear on belts and parts.
+This characteristic makes continuous repair and maintenance essential.
+It is difficult to find a mechanic who has the technical know-how to carry out the repair, which increases maintenance costs.

-- It is very different from an automatic transmission.
-For most manual and AT vehicle users, noises are usually a cause for concern as they may be indicative of a mechanical problem.
-However, in a CVT changes in engine speed is usually accompanied by a noise that can be compared to a failing transmission.
-This may cause an AT veteran user to haul their vehicle into the repair shop unnecessarily.
+- Different: It is very different from an automatic transmission.
+For most users of manual transmissions and AT vehicles, noise is usually a cause for concern, as it may indicate a mechanical problem.
+However, with a CVT, changes in engine speed are usually accompanied by a noise that can be compared to a failed transmission.
+This can lead to an experienced AT vehicle user dragging his vehicle to the workshop unnecessarily.

-CVT vehicles are becoming increasingly popular not only due to low manufacturing costs but also because its pros outweigh its cons.
-They are faster than other transmissions, and their fuel-saving attributes make it the best choice of vehicle for city folk.
+CVT vehicles are becoming increasingly popular not only because of the low manufacturing costs but also because the advantages outweigh the disadvantages.
+They are faster than other transmissions, and their fuel-saving properties make them the best vehicle choice for city dwellers.

-The fact that they are still an automatic transmission makes learning to drive them easier and less manually restrictive.
+The fact that it is still an automatic transmission makes learning to drive easier and less restrictive for the driver.

-CVTs offer drivers a relatively more comfortable and smooth driving experience, and most of its drawbacks are attributed to the fact that it provides a different driving experience to manual and automatic transmission vehicles making them hard to get used to.
+CVTs offer drivers a relatively more comfortable and smooth driving experience, and most of their disadvantages are attributed to the fact that they offer a different driving experience than vehicles with manual or automatic transmissions, making them difficult to get used to.